Leadership

 Board of Trustees

-Governance for the School is provided by the Board of Trustees, whose membership includes the Head of School and The President of the Parents Association.
+Governance for the School is provided by the Board of Trustees, whose membership includes constituents who represent the full spectrum of the Holton community, such as the Head of School and The President of the Parents Association, the Chair of the Alumnae Board, and a faculty representative. (full list at right)

 The Board carries the overall and ultimate responsibility of the School's management, policies, and perpetuation.
 It hires and evaluates the Head of School, who is responsible for the oversight of the daily operations and for the implementation of Board policies.
 The Board of Trustees serves as a major resource for the support and growth of the School.